Types of Overstepping

 Pre-teens and teens are, by design, usually pushing the boundaries of discipline.
 Even without divorce and stepmothers involved, there are challenges when children this age are becoming more independent and more outspoken about family rules and discipline.

 But setting strong, reasonable boundaries is important during divorce and especially when step-parents are involved.
 Normal kids complain about rules, stepmothers or not, and that’s okay.
 But they desperately need the security of definite, clear boundaries for behavior when so much of their lives is swirling around, out of their control.

 Giving children of all ages secure boundaries that are discussed and consistently enforced, makes them feel more secure and more loved.
 When we become so busy and overwhelmed about our own lives, sometimes we think we are making it easier for children to be more relaxed about the rules.
 We are not.
 We are making life more difficult.

 Trying to Replace You

 Let me be clear.
 Your children’s stepmother will never replace you!
 You are your children’s biological mother.
 That will never change.
 It is wrong for a stepmother to somehow try to replace you in your children’s lives.
 She is there to support their dad and be available for your children within the boundaries of that new role.

 Sometimes she is also mothering her own children who may also now be in the family, and that compounds the possibility of favoritism or caring for some children differently than others.
 It’s definitely a fine line to walk.

 What To Do About It

 The best thing we can do for our children after divorce and especially when a stepmother comes into the picture, is to get better ourselves.

-To get started, try our FREE 10-Day Divorce Recovery Crash Course.
-You’ll receive 10-encouraging and helpful emails sent to your inbox.
+To get started, try our FREE Divorce Recovery Crash Course.
+You’ll receive a series of encouraging and helpful emails sent to your inbox.